KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 If your application is successful, you will receive a confirmation email.
 Please keep this email until the selection process has been completed.
 If you have not received a confirmation email, please contact us immediately at deutschlandstipendium∂kit edu so that we can check that we have received it.

-- Current grade point average: refers to the current status (Master's), so enter n,n if necessary
+- Current grade point average: Refers to your current status (master's), so enter n,n if applicable.

-- Credit points: also refers to the current status, i.e. enter 0 if necessary, upload empty grade transcript -> can be updated by May 31st
+- KIT credits: also refers to the current status, so enter 0 if necessary, upload empty transcript -> can be submitted by June 30 and score updated (use link in confirmation email).

 - Semester: 1

-- Current grade point average: refers to the current status (Bachelor)
+- Current grade point average: refers to the current status (bachelor's degree)

 Funding criteria and duration